 When you create your pins, you should take the user experience into consideration.
 If you scroll through the Pinterest post feed, you will notice that most of the pins’ dimensions are longer than they are wide.
 There is a very good reason for this!
 About 80% of users access Pinterest on their mobile device, where vertical images are much more appealing and don’t get cropped by the Pinterest app.
 A 2:3 ratio is the recommended size to use.
 If you tailor your pins to this preference, they will be a lot more likely to gain traction and popularity!

 You also might have noticed that many high-ranking pins have creative, custom-made designs – like collages of themed decoration items, for example.
 Think about revving up your creative engine to elevate your pins up to the top of those search results.
-You don’t need to be a professional graphic designer to achieve this.
-There are super simple, free tools available to help with this, such as Canva.
+You don’t need to be a professional graphic designer to achieve this if you’re using tools like Canva.
 Use other travel brand’s pins for inspiration and let your creativity run wild!

-We hope this article was able to shine a light on what a powerful marketing tool Pinterest can be for vacation rental owners.
-There are so many ways you can use Pinterest to help your business, all it requires is a little creativity and you’ll soon see great results!
+Even if you have minimal experience using social media platforms for your vacation rental property, it is highly recommended to take advantage of these free tools to create a trustworthy and familiar brand image.
+We hope this article was able to shine a light on what a powerful marketing tool Pinterest can be for vacation rental owners and all the ways it can be used to help your business.
+All it requires is a little creativity and you’ll soon see great results!